weigao95/surfelwarp/README.md

 - [x] Add sparse feature correspondence
 - [x] Implement albedo reconstruction
-- [ ] Rewrite automatic reinitialization detection for the new geometry and loss.
+- [ ] Rewrite automatic reinitialization detection for the new geometry and loss function.
 Currently, only periodic reinitialization is implemented
 - [ ] Port the GPU kdtree querying (although the overall speed is already relatively fast)

 ### Contact